chxw/simple-API/README.md

 $ {"error":"Whoops, something is wrong with your data!"}
 ```

+#### Basic Requirements

+- [X] Must return JSON
+- [X] The required fields and exact field names for submission to this API are username, lat, and lng.
+If a submission is missing any one of the required fields, return the following JSON as the response: {"error":"Whoops, something is wrong with your data!"}
+- [X] If all the required fields are submitted with request, API shall return a JSON array of locations of vehicles.
+A vehicle in the JSON array is an object with the mandatory keys: username, lat, lng, and created_at where lat and lng are numbers.
+Example output: [{"_id":"5cdf411856e9c200042989d7","username":"JANET","lat":42.354951,"lng":-71.0509,"created_at":"2020-05-17T23:17:44.427Z"},{"_id":"5cf583aafbbfe80004456918","username":"mXfkjrFw","lat":42.3453,"lng":-71.0464,"created_at":"2020-06-03T20:31:38.378Z"},{"_id":"5cf583aafbbfe80004456919","username":"nZXB8ZHz","lat":42.3662,"lng":-71.0621,"created_at":"2020-06-03T20:31:38.611Z"},{"_id":"5cf583aafbbfe8000445691a","username":"Tkwu74WC","lat":42.3603,"lng":-71.0547,"created_at":"2020-06-03T20:31:38.786Z"},{"_id":"5cf583aafbbfe8000445691b","username":"5KWpnAJN","lat":42.3472,"lng":-71.0802,"created_at":"2020-06-03T20:31:38.932Z"},{"_id":"5cf583abfbbfe8000445691c","username":"uf5ZrXYw","lat":42.3663,"lng":-71.0544,"created_at":"2020-06-03T20:31:39.077Z"},{"_id":"5cf583acfbbfe8000445691d","username":"VMerzMH8","lat":42.3542,"lng":-71.0704,"created_at":"2020-06-03T20:31:40.400Z"}].
+A note about security: with the exception of the data requirements above, please note that I did not mention a thing about security or error handling in the requirements, including authentication.
+There is a reason for this, as you will see in the next lab.
+- [X] Cross-Origin Resource Sharing must be enabled for POST /rides.
+Without this, you will encounter an error in the JavaScript console of your web browser when you load your map.

+#### Going Beyond
+- [] The basic requirements for POST /rides do not include storing the ride request from a passenger into a database.
+Store the ride request data username, lat, and lng into a Postgres database.
+The nodepsqlapp example is a Node.js + Express + Postgres system.
+One requirement: lat and lng must be stored as floating point numbers.
+- [] If you store ride request data from a passenger (see above), then it only make sense to store data on vehicles as well.
+Build an API route, an HTTP POST route, for vehicles to "check-in" their availability to pick up passengers.
+Store the vehicle data username, lat, and lng into a Postgres database.
+The fields are consistent with ride requests from passengers.
+- [] Write a GET /passenger.json API route that returns a list of all passenger records for a given username as a JSON string if record(s) exist in database.
+The mandatory parameter for this API is username.
+If the username query parameter is empty, not provided, or no results found, return empty JSON list [].
+- [] Write a GET /vehicle.json API route that returns a list of all vehicle records for a given username as a JSON string if record(s) exist in database.
+The mandatory parameter for this API is username.
+If the username query parameter is empty, not provided, or no results found, return empty JSON list [].
+- [] Write a GET / route --home page, the root, the index.
+Accessing this on a web browser (e.g., https://[YOUR_APP_IDENTIFIER_RANDOMLY_GENERATED].herokuapp.com/) shall display list of all the vehicles and/or passengers in the database.
+Simply outputting JSON as the page is unacceptable; route must return HTML.
+- [] Build another web application + server with the same basic requirements except using a different programming language and framework (e.g., using Django or Flask for Python, Rails or Sinatra for Ruby).
+Assess the differences and similarities in your README.

 ### Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.